A rare cancer is one that happens in fewer than 6 out of 100,000 people every year. As a group, rare cancers make up around 25% of all cancers.

 Cancers Treated in the Rare Cancer and Precision Medicine Clinic

 Any patient with a rare/ultra-rare tumor or a tumor with an unusual molecular profile may be evaluated in our Rare Cancer and Precision Medicine Clinic.
 The team also sees patients who have advanced cancers that don’t respond to standard treatment.

 To optimally treat rare cancers, our treatment approach encompasses all aspects of cancer care, including standard therapies like surgery, radiation therapy and chemotherapy.
 We also emphasize precision medicine treatments including immunotherapy and gene-directed, targeted therapies based on the unique molecular signature of your tumor.

 Our rare cancer experts include world-renowned specialists who are highly respected in their fields not only for advancing developments in precision medicine but also for their leadership in designing clinical trial programs and research in genomics and genomic testing.
 They may offer the greatest opportunity for successful treatment because they know about and are able to provide options not widely available.
 Options may include unique combinations of medications for your cancer and clinical trials from the largest cancer clinical trials treatment program in the state.

 We are a high-volume cancer treatment network with specialists who are experienced with diagnosing and treating rare and advanced cancers.
 You benefit from the input of not just one doctor, but from a multidisciplinary team of experts from all relevant specialties.
 They meet in disease-specific cancer conferences and collaborate to determine the most effective approach to treating your cancer.
-Our investments in cancer research, clinical trials and precision medicine are helping accelerate treatment breakthroughs for rare and advanced cancers — so we can deliver the right care when you need it most.
+As an academic medical center, our investments in cancer research, clinical trials and precision medicine are helping accelerate treatment breakthroughs for rare and advanced cancers — so we can deliver the right care when you need it most.